 If you want to see the sunrise from the peaks on January 1st or explore the highlands on December 31st, Horários do Funchal runs a dedicated bus from Praça da Autonomia.
 This service is the only sane alternative to fighting for a parking spot at an already-congested summit trailhead.

-The Funchal a Brilhar open-top bus tours are normally a fantastic way to see the city’s Christmas lights, but they are completely suspended on New Year’s Eve due to the extensive road closures.
+The Funchal a Brilhar open-top bus tours are normally a solid way to see the city’s Christmas lights, but they are completely suspended on New Year’s Eve due to the extensive road closures.
 Don’t build your evening itinerary around them.
-Instead, the city hosts free poncha and bolo do caco making workshops downtown between 10:00 AM and 4:00 PM.
-Taking advantage of these cultural events is a far better use of your afternoon.
+Instead, the city hosts free poncha and bolo do caco making workshops downtown between 10:00 AM and 4:00 PM — a far better use of your afternoon.

 The Storm Francis precedent

-Atlantic winter systems can materialize fast.
-A documented storm event named Francis once brought emergency meetings between the Regional Government and Portugal’s meteorological authority (IPMA).
+A documented storm named Francis once triggered emergency meetings between the Regional Government and Portugal’s meteorological authority (IPMA).
 There were serious discussions about moving the midnight fireworks to 8:00 PM just to avoid the worst of the squalls.
 The show was saved only because updated models showed the storm shifting to the early hours of January 1st.
-The lesson here is to monitor live webcams in real time.
-Madeira’s interactive webcam map lets you track microclimates across the island, as clouds blanketing one side often mean perfectly clear skies on the other.
+The lesson: monitor live webcams in real time.
+Madeira’s interactive webcam map lets you track microclimates across the island — clouds blanketing one side often mean perfectly clear skies on the other.
 Build a contingency plan before you actually need one.

 Mountain temperatures and snow at Pico do Areeiro

-The coastal capital sits at a pleasant 15–20°C (59–68°F) in late December.
-However, at elevations above 1,600 m (5,250 feet), IPMA forecasts regularly show temperatures approaching 0°C (32°F) with a real probability of snow.
+The coastal capital sits at a pleasant 59–68°F (15–20°C) in late December.
+At elevations above 5,250 feet (1,600 m), IPMA forecasts regularly show temperatures approaching 32°F (0°C) with a real probability of snow.
 Do not ascend the peaks in resort wear.
-Heavy winter jackets, layered clothing, and highly cautious driving on icy summit roads are strictly non-negotiable.
-The ultimate reward for proper preparation is witnessing a white Madeira, which is one of the rarest and most photographed phenomena on the island.
+Heavy winter jackets, layered clothing, and cautious driving on icy summit roads are non-negotiable.
+The reward for proper preparation is witnessing a white Madeira — one of the rarest and most photographed phenomena on the island.

-Funchal Bay is a natural amphitheater spanning nearly 6 km (3.7 miles).
-The Guinness-recognized display fires from 59 stations simultaneously, meaning where you stand determines the quality of your entire night.
+Funchal Bay is a natural amphitheater spanning nearly 3.7 miles (6 km), and the Guinness-recognized display fires from 59 stations simultaneously.
+Three main options exist: a vessel on the water, a free public viewpoint, or a premium rooftop gala — each at a completely different price point and crowd density.
+Where you stand determines the quality of your entire night.

 1. Ocean vantage points via catamaran or wooden gullet